hrutavmodha/desktop-assistant/SECURITY.md

 ## 🙏 Thank You

-Your help in making **VoiceGPT** more secure is highly appreciated!
+Your help in making **Voice-Assistant** more secure is highly appreciated!

 Let’s keep the AI helpful and safe for everyone at the same time 🔐